 - Printer-Friendly Complaint Process Handout

-The Ombudsperson acts as a listening ear, conciliator, mediator, and resource for students with problems involving SMC faculty, administrators/managers, staff, and other issues.
-The Ombuds Office can maintain confidentiality if requested.
-Please contact the Ombuds Office regarding:
+The ombudsperson acts as a listening ear, conciliator, mediator, and resource for the college community.
+Please contact the Ombuds office regarding:

 Student Judicial Affairs Office